← Back to About us

 • Fondsfinans Aktiv 60/40

-Article 8: Funds that both integrate sustainability risk and promote environmental and social characteristics through selection and active ownership.
+Article 8: Funds that both integrate sustainability risks and promote environmental and social characteristics through selection and active ownership.

 • Fondsfinans Global Helse